tiny-pilot/tinypilot/CONTRIBUTING.md

 ### Disable closing a dialog

-For a component embedded in a dialog (using `overlay-panel`), we might want in some states to prevent the user from closing the dialog, typically when we are waiting for an action to complete (for example loading logs).
+For a component that is used within an overlay, there might be certain states that should prevent the user from closing the dialog.
+That’s typically the case when we are waiting for an action to complete (for example when loading something).

-We define the states that require preventing the user from closing the dialog in the `statesWithoutDialogClose` component attribute:
+These particular states are listed in the `statesWithoutDialogClose` class property, like so:

 ```javascript
 class extends HTMLElement {